carpentries-incubator/hpc-intro/_episodes/13-scheduler.md

 ```
 {: .output}

-That's a huge amount of output: a full listing of everything in the directory.
 Let's see if we can understand **what each field of a given row represents**,
 working left to right.